The Enemy Within (1918 film): Production

-The story was partly inspired by the real-life raid of the SMS Wolf in the Pacific during World War I, and the sinking of the Cumberland off Gabo Island.
+The story was by Roland Stavely, a stage director for J. C. Williamson Ltd. Franklyn Barrett turned it into a scenario.
+The plot was partly inspired by real-life events, such as the raid of the SMS Wolf in the Pacific during World War I, and the sinking of the Cumberland off Gabo Island.
 The villains were based on the Industrial Workers of the World, and shown to be operating in Sydney high society.